 Relative velocity between the rod and the slot

-Let us look again at the initial conditions of our collision scenario as set up in our special frame A. You may think that a standard observer in A can determine the relative velocity of the left end of the rod vs. the left end of the slot in a frame-independent way.
+Let us look again at the initial conditions of our collision scenario as set up in our special frame A. You may think that a standard observer in A can determine the orientation of the relative velocity of the left end of the rod vs. the left end of the slot in a frame-independent way.
 But this is wrong.
-The reason lies in the occurrence of a difference between the time dilation effect between frames B and A compared to the time dilation measured between C and A.
+The reason lies in a difference between the time dilation effect between frames A and B compared to the time dilation measured between A and C.

 Relative velocity of the rod vs. the slot as perceived by the slot